-Between 2012 and 2019, the Canadian used car market doubled in size, going up from $6 billion to over $12 billion.
+Between 2012 and 2020, the Canadian used car market nearly doubled in size, going up from $6 billion to over $11 billion.
 It’s clear that buying used is becoming more common and there’s plenty of advice out there for inexperienced buyers to help them through the process.

 However, buying a used car with an accident history is understandably a little more contentious.
 A dealer might not know the full extent of a car’s damage history, or how severe the reported damage was.
 And the actual damage itself can lead to unpredictable issues down the road.
 These reasons cause many used car buyers to reject the notion of buying any vehicle that’s been in an accident.